 Uncertainty in Depth Conversion: Why should I care?Posted on

-New research shows us the role uncertainty in depth conversion, and it can be more relevant than you think.
+New research shows us the role of uncertainty in depth conversion, and it can be more relevant than you think.

 It’s not precisely today’s news.
 Given the sparse data we have to produce a model several kilometers below the surface, it comes as a given that what we get is different from what is there.
 Consider the enormity of the entire process.
 Seismic acquisition is performed with more or less accuracy depending on location and investment made.
 This data is processed through a series of algorithms such as filtering, stacking, or migration.
 A geophysicist, often subjectively, interprets the data in its natural time unit.
 And then, using one of the multiple possible approaches, depth converts that interpretation to a, hopefully, coherent and structurally reasonable depth model.
 And now the question arises: where should we drill and how much of the resource can we expect?